-When it comes to getting your messages directly in front of the right people, SMS often gets better results than email, phone calls, flyer drops and even digital ads.
+When it comes to getting your messages directly in front of the right people, SMS often gets better results than email, phone calls, flyer drops, and even digital ads.
 Take a look at the benefits of using a church text messaging service below.

 SMS is affordable and efficient

 Churches rely heavily on donations from members and communities to fund operational costs.
 Marketing and communications can sometimes fall by the wayside if money and resources are tight.

-SMS is a cost-effective solution.
-With a good service provider, you simply pay per text message sent, so the cost depends on your database’s size (and the delivery destination).
-A text is delivered straight to the recipient’s phone, where 98% of the time, it’s opened and read.
+Getting a church SMS service is a cost-effective solution.
+With a good service provider, you simply pay per text message sent, so the cost depends on your database's size (and the delivery destination).
+A text is delivered straight to the recipient's phone, where 98% of the time, it's opened and read.

 Other channels are often more expensive or not as effective or reliable as texting.
-For instance, getting flyers designed, printed and delivered locally takes time and money (and flyers often get put in the bin without being read).
+For instance, getting flyers designed, printed, and delivered locally takes time and money.
+And yet, flyers often get put in the bin without being read.

 Digital ads can be very effective in driving traffic to a website.
 Still, they're not a practical option for delivering crucial or time-sensitive communications to a specific group of members.
 They can also be quite expensive.

 SMS appeals to the younger generation

-Some churches place particular emphasis on recruiting younger members since this age group can be harder to attract and retain.
-In England, for instance, 38% of churches don’t experience attendance of 0-16-year-olds and even those churches that do have this age group attending are in decline.
+Some churches place particular emphasis on younger audiences since this age group can be harder to attract and retain.
+In England, for instance, 38% of churches don't experience attendance of 0 to 16-year-olds, and even those churches that do have this age group attending are in decline.